RosaCorstjens/Graphics-Experiments-DX11-Luna/README.md

-# Graphics Experiments - DirectX 11, Luna
+# Graphics Experiments - DirectX 11, Luna (Legacy)
-A collection of small real-time rendering experiments built with DirectX 11, Luna framework.
-The goal of this repo is to have a sandbox to explore how rendering works under the hood: meshes, textures, shaders, lighting, and the GPU pipeline.
+A collection of small real-time rendering experiments built with DirectX 11, Luna framework (a teaching framework used in Frank Luna's DX 11 book).
+The goal of this repo is to have a sandbox to explore how rendering works under the hood: meshes, textures, shaders, lighting, and the GPU pipeline, from scratch and manually.
 Each project is self-contained and showcases a specific graphics concept or workflow.

 ---